 Step 4.
 Learn how to eat by yourself

-Enjoy a nice meal to yourself.
+Enjoy a nice meal for yourself.
 TREAT YO SELF.
 I ordered a nice fancy breakfast in Paris after I had a pretty chaotic travel night.
-It was a three course meal, IN THE MORNING (didn’t eat the rest of the day because I needed to save money lol), and it was the best decision I made that whole trip.
+It was a three-course meal, IN THE MORNING (didn’t eat the rest of the day because I needed to save money lol), and it was the best decision I made that whole trip.
 The waiters and waitresses were so nice to me and the place was so stinkin’ cute.